Fibromyalgia Service Dog: How It Works and How to Get One

 Benefits of a Fibromyalgia Service Dog

 A fibromyalgia service dog provides many benefits that improve the handler’s well-being.
-Here are some of them:
+They are trained to address specific challenges caused by the condition.
+Here are some of the benefits:

 • Pain Management: Assists with physical tasks to reduce strain and help with chronic pain.